biigpongsatorn/vue-svg-filler/README.md

 # vue-svg-filler 🎨

-> Vue component for change fill color and size of svg form your path.
+> Vue component for change fill color and size of svg from your path.

 # Install